-In addition to the replacement of standard TDM voice switches, Qwest has built a comprehensive set of VoIP services.
-These services provide wholesale and retail VoIP services directly to customers, enabling converged convergence of VoIP and legacy TDM platforms to provide fully integrated solutions.
+In summary, Qwest fully expects to continue an evolution toward convergence of VoIP and legacy TDM platforms to provide fully integrated solutions.
 A full spectrum of VoIP services, providing local and long-distance services, is being fully converged with other services, including our Private MPLS network services and network-based firewalled access to the Internet.